How to Cook the Perfect Steak Every Time โ Pan-Seared, Grilled, or Oven-Finished!

 The type of fire you use will depend on the cut of steak you plan to grill.

 Indirect heat is best for heavily marbled steaks.
 As the fat is rendered from the marbling, the fire will tend to flare up over a direct flame.
-When you’re cooking a well-marbled cut of meat, it’s best to create an indirect fire that will allow you to sear the steak and finish cooking it over the indirect flame.
+When cooking a well-marbled cut of meat, it’s best to create an indirect fire that will allow you to sear the steak and finish cooking it over the indirect flame.

 How To Pan Sear A Steak